echeadle/self-driving-car/README.md

 # self-driving-car

-Course from Radu a Scandinavian Professor on YouTube.
+A YouTube Course from Radu; a Romanian Professor living and working in Finland.